 Where heritage assets are identified, a nominated heritage adviser should prepare a short heritage impact assessment.
 This will identify the effect of development proposals upon existing heritage.
 Complex sites or buildings with high heritage value are likely to require a conservation statement or conservation management plan.

 Development sites where potential archaeological deposits have been identified (although this is not common) will require an archaeological desk-based assessment.
-This should be performed by an archaeologist who is a member of the Institute of Field Archaeologists (IFA) www.archaeologists.net and may point to the need for further archaeological investigations and recording (e.g., evaluation by trial trenching, watching brief, full excavation).
+This should be performed by an archaeologist who is a member of the Chartered Institute for Archaeologists and may point to the need for further archaeological investigations and recording (e.g., evaluation by trial trenching, watching brief, full excavation).
 For complex sites this work may be in addition to a conservation statement or conservation management plan.

-It is important that a development project manager and their suitably qualified professional engage with Local Authority conservation and archaeology staff and/or with the relevant statutory agency (e.g., English Heritage in England english-heritage.org.uk , Cadw in Wales www.cadw.wales.gov.uk) at the earliest opportunity.
-To begin with, this may involve no more than informal discussion, but establishing a dialogue is essential; the heritage designation regime is complex and can be problematic if managed poorly.
+It is important that a development project manager and their suitably qualified professional engage with Local Authority conservation and archaeology staff and/or with the relevant statutory agency (e.g., English Heritage in England, Cadw in Wales) at the earliest opportunity.
+To begin with, this may involve no more than informal discussion, but establishing a dialogue is essential.
+The heritage designation regime is complex and can be problematic if managed poorly.

 Successful development in the historic environment may require ongoing input from a heritage adviser and should demonstrate clear adherence to heritage processes and sustainable re-use, adaptation, or conservation of heritage assets where appropriate.
 Interpretation of a historic environment where development has taken place can greatly enhance the visitor's experience and attract additional customers to a site.
-Refer to the page Design- Landscaping and Marina Layout of this website for more information on visitor interpretation.
+Refer to the Design- Landscaping and Marina Layout page for more information on visitor interpretation.